vanjakom/clj-geo/README.md

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 mungolab.com

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.